LaurentClaessens/yanntricks/README.md

 *phystricks* is a python (Sage in fact) module defining classes like point, segment, parametric curve, ... and many geometric relations between them.
 You describe your picture using Python and *phystricks* creates the `tikz` code to be included in your LaTeX file.

+Here is the whole (no cheat) code you need for the following image :

 ```python
 # -*- coding: utf8 -*-